-In this post, I will share my research and recommendations of who to vote for in Districts 2, 3 and 5.
-I relied heavily on the candidates’ responses to the League of Women Voters of Collier County (LWVCC) Environmental Affairs Committee Survey of Candidates and Candidate Profiles, the SWFL Citizens’ Alliance (SWFLCA) Voter Guide for Collier County Commissioners and the Naples Daily News endorsements.
+In this post, I will share my research on the candidates.
+I relied heavily on their responses to the League of Women Voters of Collier County (LWVCC) Environmental Affairs Committee Survey of Candidates and Candidate Profiles, the SWFL Citizens’ Alliance (SWFLCA) Voter Guide for Collier County Commissioners and the Naples Daily News endorsements.

 The three Republican candidates in District 2 are James Calamari, Jim Carter and Andy Solis.
 See Calamari’s LWVCC profile here, Carter’s here and Solis’ here.
 Calamari’s community engagement has been in the area of security and emergency management services, while Carter’s and Solis’ service has been more broad-based.
 I think the latter is preferable in this role, so I focused my research on Carter and Solis.